PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 The following page outline how we hire here at PostHog.

 > This page outlines the hiring process we use internally.
-We have detailed pages about our [design](/handbook/people/hiring-process/design-hiring), [engineering](/handbook/people/hiring-process/engineering-hiring), [operations](/handbook/people/hiring-process/operations-hiring) and [executive hiring](/handbook/people/hiring-process/exec-hiring) in the sidebar.
+We have detailed pages about our [design](/handbook/people/hiring-process/design-hiring), [engineering](/handbook/people/hiring-process/engineering-hiring), [operations](/handbook/people/hiring-process/operations-hiring), [developer relations](/handbook/people/hiring-process/devrel-hiring) and [executive hiring](/handbook/people/hiring-process/exec-hiring) in the sidebar.

 ### Deciding to hire